 The characters $\ch\Delta(w.\lambda)=\ch\nabla(w.\lambda)$ are given by Weyl's character formula.
-If $\lambda$ is regular, it is known for most $l$ (the condition explained in \S\ref{sskl}) that the characters of irreducibles are given by (an evaluation of) the Kazhdan-Lusztig polynomials, namely,
+If $\lambda$ is regular, it is known for most $l$ by works of Kazhdan-Lusztig \cite{KL,KL12,KL3,KL4} and Kashiwara-Tanisaki \cite{KTaffine1,KTaffine2} (see \S\ref{ssrkl} for more details; the condition on $l$ is explained in \S\ref{sskl}) that the characters of irreducibles are given by (an evaluation of) the Kazhdan-Lusztig polynomials, namely,

 where the sum is taken over $W^+_l=\{y\in W_l\ |\ y.\lambda\in X^+\}$ (the definition does not depend on $\lambda$ as long as it is regular).
 See \S \ref{sprem} for this and more notation.